Healthy Homes Assessment Naenae

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to ensure their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be fully certified by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to ensure their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rental properties must be completely compliant by 1 July 2024.

-We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager about any tasks that needs to be done, and offer a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager of any tasks which requirements to be completed, and offer an evaluation report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 in addition to any healthier homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7200 plus any additional healthy homes related fines.

-We are completely independent assessors of rental property, as well as fully certified to assess each of Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, as well as completely certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6777